Walter-o/Destroy/README.md

  - Arc4 Key generation
  - Arc4 Decryption / Encryption
  - BinaryXML decryption ( by <a href="https://github.com/mon/kbinxml">mon's kbinxml</a> )
- - LZ77 Decompression / Compression ( Flawed at the moment :c will fix soon )
+ - LZ77 Decompression / Compression ( Only Decompression working at the moment )

 Requires pycrypto module which can be installed with:
 ```pip install pycrypto```